JAlcocerT/RPi/_posts/2023-05-02-pi-vs-orange.md

 ---

-The Orange Pi 5 is a versatile device suitable for high-end tablets, Home Assistant integration, edge computing, AI, cloud computing, AR/VR, and smart security.
+[The Orange Pi 5](#exploring-the-orange-pi-5) is a versatile device suitable for high-end tablets, Home Assistant integration, edge computing, AI, cloud computing, AR/VR, and smart security.

 With its advanced 8nm LP fabrication technology and the [Rockchip RK3588S chip](#orange-pi-5-specs), it provides exceptional performance and reduced power consumption.

-On the other hand, the **Raspberry Pi 4** supports multimedia playback and video output, making it ideal for home media centers and retro gaming.
+On the other hand, the **[Raspberry Pi 4](#the-raspberry-pi-4)** supports multimedia playback and video output, making it ideal for home media centers and retro gaming.

 It is also [suitable for IoT projects](https://jalcocert.github.io/RPi/categories/iot-data-analytics/), offers educational opportunities, and is compatible with various sensors and actuators.

 The Raspberry Pi 4 is a popular choice for academic projects and provides hands-on learning in programming, electronics, and computer concepts.

-## The contender: Orange Pi 5
+## Exploring the Orange Pi 5

 In my recent [journey towards self-hosting](https://jalcocert.github.io/RPi/posts/selfhosting-with-docker/), I discovered the Orange Pi 5, a powerful single-board computer that has become an invaluable asset for my independence from cloud services, like [Google Cloud Run](https://fossengineer.com/dash-docker-gcr/).